-We would probably not have chosen this analogy, but we think we understand the point the reviewer is making here.
+We think we understand the point the reviewer is making here.
 The point of this paper is a technical comparison of SA and ILP, but the points we make do have value beyond the technical aspects of algorithms, given that they have implications beyond the analytical part of systematic conservation planning.
+Specifically, the speed and accuracy of the ILP solvers have very important implications for many aspects of the planning process.
+Please see lines 28-31 and 302 to 305 for implications for stakeholder meetings.

-If this issue is really about the perceived recommendation against using Marxan for systematic conservation planning, we really recommend an evolution of Marxan (or pimping the pickup truck) and not a replacement with a Porsche.
-The pick-up truck (Marxan) is using an engine that has a terrible fuel efficiency (SA) and what we recommend is an engine upgrade in the form of a modern engine (ILP).
-To reflect this in the paper, we have added the following sentence to the Discussion (Line XX): “Given Marxan’s flexibility to use optimization methods other than SA, we hope that a future version of Marxan will include EILP solvers.”
+We have added the following sentence to the Discussion (Line XX): “Given Marxan’s flexibility to use optimization methods other than SA, we hope that a future version of Marxan will include EILP solvers.”

 Prioritzr, Zonation, and Marxan all aim to serve the same role: to support and improve transparency in decision-making for planning.
 They all have pros and cons and can be deployed in different ways for different users in different political and planning contexts.
 I would encourage the authors to remove statements suggesting the world transition to ILP because of its superior performance, if their only evidence for this claim is efficiency.
 To demonstrate otherwise would require a different comparison that is beyond the scope of this paper.

 We respectfully disagree with part of this statement.
-At a technical level the transition to ILP over SA approaches is worth to recommend a switch from SA approaches to ILP.
+At a technical level the transition to ILP over SA approaches makes it worthwhile to recommend a switch from SA approaches to ILP.
 Beyer et al. 2016, stated so as well, based on a theoretical example: “When solving linear or quadratic conservation planning problems we recommend using ILP over heuristic approaches whenever possible.”

 In our concluding sentence we give a clear recommendation, which is very much in line with what Beyer et al (2016) recommended: “Given the potential EILP is showing for conservation planning, we recommend users consider adding this modified approach to solving systematic conservation planning problems.”

 Our ‘real world’ example provides further evidence for this recommendation.
-Given that the Beyer paper was co-authored by both the maintainer (Matt Watts) and ‘father’ of Marxan (Hugh Possingham), we are not arguing that Marxan be replaced, but really that SA be replaced by ILP to solve Marxan type problems.
+We are not arguing that Marxan be replaced, but really that SA be replaced by ILP to solve Marxan type problems.
 To make this point clear, we have added the following sentence to the discussion (Line XX): “Given Marxan’s flexibility to use optimization methods other than SA, we hope that a future version of Marxan will include EILP solvers.”

 However, the ILP-based Prioritzr is a promising new addition to the suite of tools we have at our disposal for planning and I think with a minor tweak to some of the framing, this paper will be well-received amongst those individuals looking for more powerful solvers.